The Inside (film): Plot

 The film opens with gloomy footage of night-time Dublin and a female radio DJ talking about three girls who recently went missing in the city centre.
 While in a pawnshop a young man (Eoin Macken) pawns his ring for cash, offered €50 he demands €200, and eventually accepts €75 and a second hand camcorder.
 He discovers a tape still inside, sits in a cafe, plays back the footage on the camera and watches the film.

 In the footage, a group of girls; Sienna (Kellie Blaise), Cara (Tereza Srbova), Louise (Vanessa Fahy) and Sian (Natalia Kostrzewa) are heading out for the 21st birthday of Corina (Siobhan Cullen).
 As a gift, Sienna and Cara have bought Corina a video camera, with which they plan to record the evening's events.
-They blindfold Corina and instead of going to a club they break into an disused, abandoned and ramshackled warehouse on a secluded back street, much to Sian's disapproval.
+They blindfold Corina and instead of going to a club they break into a disused, abandoned and ramshackled warehouse on a secluded back street, much to Sian's disapproval.
 Once there, they start drinking, Corina's boyfriend Barry (Sean Stewart) arrives, and they reminisce and share secrets.
 After Barry leads Sian to a toilet, the remaining girls complain and back-stab about Sian.
 Louise then takes the camera and discovers Barry having sex with Sian.

 Then three vagrant, violent men; Eamo (Brian Fortune), Scat (Karl Argue) and Hughie (Emmett Scanlan) break in and gatecrash the party.
 They terrorise, verbally torment, abuse, and physically and sexually assault the women, and the women scream and wail in fear and despair.
 Sienna tries to confront them only to be head-butted by Hughie.
 When Barry tries to intervene, Hughie beats him to death and instigates a game of spin the bottle to rape the women.
 Whilst Sian is being raped by Eamo, the lights go out, odd sounds emanate from the building, old televisions switch themselves on and a baby's haunting cries are heard.
 Moments later, Eamo is yanked from Sian by an unseen force, quickly followed by Sian herself.